landlab/landlab/docs/working_with_landlab.rst

 >>> z += np.random.rand(100.)/10000. #add a little noise to the surface
 >>> mg.add_field(‘node’, ‘topographic__elevation’, z, units=’m’) #create the field

-Alternatively, we can use the specialized Landlab function io.read_esri_ascii to import an ascii raster that can be output from ARC.
+Alternatively, we can use the specialized Landlab function :func:`~landlab.io.esri_ascii.read_esri_ascii` to import an ascii raster that can be output from ARC.
 Note this function both creates the grid for you and loads the data as a field if you provide ‘name’.
-If not, you’ll have to load the data output (‘z’, below) manually.
+If not, you’ll have to load the data output (*z*, below) manually.

 >>> from landlab.io import read_esri_ascii
 >>> mg, z = read_esri_ascii(‘my_ARC_output.asc’, name=’topographic__elevation’)